BoothGroup/Vayesta/docs/source/quickstart/ewf.rst

 Wave Function Based Embedding (EWF)
 ===================================

-This tutorial introduces the ``EWF`` class to perform wave function based quantum embedding, as presented in `Phys.
+This introduces the ``EWF`` class to perform a more generalized wave function based quantum embedding that improves on DMET for ab initio systems, as presented in `Phys.
 Rev. X 12, 011046 <REF_PRX_>`_ [1]_.

 Water Molecule